Austin Activities: Top 8 Things to Do While on Vacation

-Live Love Paddle ranks as one of the top companies for kayak and paddleboat rentals in Austin and offers five different tours.
-One of the most popular is the urban kayaking tour, which explores daytime water tours of Austin.
+Live Love Paddle ranks as one of the top companies for kayak and paddleboat rentals in Austin and has five different tours.
+One of the most popular is the urban kayaking tour.
 While relaxing, hear about the city’s history and learn about the famous Congress Avenue Bridge bats.

 Play a Round

-Grab the clubs and visit one of the 20 golf courses in Austin where rolling greens and holes test the most skilled golfers.
-A top public course is Lions Municipal, which has challenged guests for over 80 years.
-Other must-play courses in the area are University of Texas Golf Club, a par 71, and Onion Creek Club with its 27-hole course.
+Grab clubs and visit one of the 20 golf courses in Austin where rolling greens and holes test the most skilled golfers.
+A top public course is Lions Municipal, which has challenged players for over 80 years.
+Other must-play courses are University of Texas Golf Club, a par 71, and Onion Creek Club with its 27-hole course.